Sustainable fashion doesn’t have to be expensive or exclusive.

 I love their t-shirts, especially the playful anti-brexit collection, their dresses and jumpsuits are classic designs, created in small batches and designed to be loved for a long time.
 I recently bought their bamboo underwear which yes, is pricier than highstreet alternatives but they’re great quality, will last a long time and how can you resist their fun embroidered illustrations.

-My go-to shoe brand for the past 5 years, I love everything about this brand, they’re so transparent about their materials and supply chain, I can spend hours geeking out on their material manufacturing videos.
+My go-to shoe brand for the past 5 years, I love everything about this brand, they’re so transparent about their materials and supply chain, I can spend hours watching their material manufacturing videos.

 They don’t advertise, they don’t use sweatshops, they source organic cotton and sustainable rubber from Brazil and make an eco laminate from corn waste in Italy, they’re at the forefront of sustainable material development.
 Founded in 2000 by French business graduates and childhood friends Sébastien Kopp & Francois Ghislain Morillion, Veja was born from a desire to make eco-friendly shoes that don’t look like eco-friendly shoes.

 Because of their fair trade philosophy, Veja shoes are typically five- to seven-times more expensive to manufacture than brand name shoes made in Asia.
 However their business manages to keep the cost of their trainers low by shunning advertising.
 Kopp says it’s taken nearly a decade for Veja’s manufacturing partners to understand the unorthodox business practice of spending so much on materials that could be purchased for far less money.
 “In Brazil they call us the Francais locos,” he says.
 “That means ‘the crazy French.
 By refusing to conform to traditional business models, Veja isn’t aiming to expand rapidly – “We prefer to develop strong roots rather than to grow quickly and become a tall but very fragile tree,” says Morillion.